ntnon/line_rider_code_snippets/README.md

 # TODO
-- [ ] Support default gravity per contact point per rider, as fallback
+- [ ] Support default gravity per contact point per rider, as fallback.
+Currently, default gravity is applied when no gravity is specified for a contact point.

 # Useful code snippets